NarimanNiknejad/Ph-Learning-ARX/README.md

 ### Cloning the Project

-First, clone the repository to your local machine:
+Clone the repository to your local machine using:

 ```bash
 git clone https://github.com/NarimanNiknejad/Physics-informed_Stabilizing_Controller_Learning_ARX.git